Should Parents Be Prohibited From Disinheriting Their Children?

 B. The American Inheritance Laws Vs. The Inheritance Laws Abroad

 France has some very rigid laws on their books to prevent parents from disinheriting their children for any reason.
 Even other European countries like Scotland, Ireland, Germany, and even Spain have put safeguards in place on their law books regarding the inheritance-related distribution of an estate to ensure that no parent arbitrarily leaves their offspring high and dry after that parent passes away.
 However, in figurative words, the United States of America is a whole different ballgame in this respect.
-If a parent wishes to disinherit one of their children in 49 states of our nation, that parent doesn’t even have to have a reason to do so.
+If a parent wishes to disinherit one of their children in 49 states of our nation plus the District of Columbia, that parent doesn’t even have to have a reason to do so.
 That parent could have abused their child for years and could have left that child homeless on some street corner after he or she turned 18 years old, and that parent would not have to leave that same child even one red cent in their will.
 The YouTube video below explains how the inheritance laws work here in the land of milk and honey.

 An Explanation Of A Parent's Current Option To Disinherit Their Children Under The American Laws